Azure/Avere/src/terraform/examples/hammerspace-multi-region/README.md

 Once you have the Hammerspace Image ID, use the [Hammerspace Image copy instructions](HammerspaceCopyImage.md) to copy the image, and now you will be ready to deploy, and can proceed to the deployment instructions.

+Visit the Rendering SKUs page to see the recommended [Hammerspace SKUs for rendering](../../modules/hammerspace/hammerspaceskus.md).

 ## Deployment Instructions

 The deployment instructions configure the following in phases: